apupier/vscode-camelk/README.md

 ### Steps

-1. In the VS Code Explorer view, right-click on the *.properties file.
+1. In the VS Code Explorer viewspring-projects/sts4#548, right-click on the *.properties file.
 2. Select one of the following options:
     * Create Kubernetes Config Map from File
     * Create Kubernetes Secret from File